jw/stilus/docs/index.rst

 **Stilus** is the Python implementation of `Stylus <http://stylus-lang.com>`_.

-.. note:: **Stilus** is not ready yet.
-Only half of the built-in functions are implemented; too little documentation is written.
-More tests are required.
-The Stilus bin is incomplete.  **So all help is appreciated!**
+.. note:: **Stilus** is not ready yet, but is nearing completion!
+Almost all built-in functions are implemented; 6 of the 60+ are missing.
+Most things work, but there is far too little documentation.
+More tests are required an the Stilus bin is incomplete.  **So all help is appreciated!**

 The Plan
 --------